 A standard treatment for myofascial syndrome pain is a trigger point injection.
 This procedure involves the injection of a needle into the affected muscle.
 The needle may be dry or contain a small amount of a local anesthetic to quickly relax the muscles and alleviate pain.
 Injections can provide muscle relaxation and pain relief for several weeks or months.

-Additionally, the Blue Ridge Pain & Spine Associates medical team can create a treatment plan to address persistent myofascial pain.
+Additionally, the Blue Ridge Pain Management Associates medical team can create a treatment plan to address persistent myofascial pain.
 Part of the plan includes things you can do to prevent tight muscles that develop into trigger points, such as:

 It’s also important that you get daily physical activity to keep blood flowing to the muscles and prevent muscle spasms and knots.

-If home care and over-the-counter pain relievers aren’t enough to alleviate the pain of myofascial pain syndrome, schedule a consultation with the team at Blue Ridge Pain & Spine Associates today, online or by phone.
+If home care and over-the-counter pain relievers aren’t enough to alleviate the pain of myofascial pain syndrome, schedule a consultation with the team at Blue Ridge Pain Management Associates today, online or by phone.